yusufarslanalp/Opentelemetry-AspNetCore/README.md

 Run ProjectA

-go to http://localhost:16686/search for viewing taraces
+Go to http://localhost:16686/search for viewing taraces

 <h3>More Info</h3>

-visit official website of opentelemetry from [here](https://opentelemetry.io/)
+Visit official website of opentelemetry from [here](https://opentelemetry.io/)